 This will include a conference as required and the preparation of a written submission to the Court to assist your evidence, attending with you on the day at court and presenting your case to the court and any applicable appeal advice.Our fee includes:

-Our specialists are regularly instructed to challenge cases in trial.
-Typically, these involve costs of £1,000 plus vat plus the costs of any expert’s reports.
-In every trial case, you will be provided with a detailed costs estimate depending on the seniority of the solicitor/professional used (Please see ‘Hourly Rates’ above).
+Our specialists are regularly instructed for not guilty plea to challenge cases in trial.
+Typically, these involve costs of £1,000 plus vat.
+Excluding the costs of any barrister and expert.
+In every trial case, you will be provided with a detailed costs estimate depending on the seniority of the solicitor/barrister/professional used (Please see ‘Hourly Rates’ above).

 For guilty plea cases, this will depend on the court date for the final hearing but could easily be up to three hours.
 For not guilty pleas the average duration is one hour.
 Again, each case is individual and will turn on its own merits.
 We can give you a more accurate indication of this during an initial consultation.